lbuk/fmap/README.md

 fmap is an R package for creating [Fresnel Maps](https://www.liamthomasbolton.com/portfolio/FresnelMap/), a new thematic mapping technique in which spatial data is visualised to concentric circles (or annuli) of equal area.

+Inspired by Fresnel lenses used in lighthouses and the Codex Atlanticus 221v-b, the geometric technique of creating concentric circles of equal area has been utilised in architecture and civil engineering.
+The Fresnel Map applies this geometric technique in a spatial context.

 ### Installation

     library(devtools)